 This series is intended to provide a practical resource for those engaged in the design and implementation of safety net programs around the world.
 Readers will find information on good practices for a variety of types of interventions, country contexts, themes and target groups, as well as current thinking on the role of social safety nets in the broader development agenda.

-The goal of Transport Notes series is dissemination of recent experiences and innovations in the World Bank’s transport sector operations.
+The goal of Transport Notes series is dissemination of recent experiences and innovations in the World Bank Group’s transport sector operations.